suraj7289/CompanyInsiderBot/README.md

 To install the chatbot, follow these steps:
 - Clone the repository to your local machine
-- Install the required dependencies by running pip install -r requirements.txt
+- Install the required dependencies by running pip install -r requirement.txt
 - Run the chatbot by executing streamlit run chatbot.py

 # Usage